syncfusion-content/javascript-docs/js/OlapGauge/Getting-Started.md

 2.**Cube Schema:** As the connection is moved to service-side, you obviously use **Microsoft ADOMD assembly** to get the entire cube schema.
 Only with the **cube schema** the following details are achieved for control rendering.

    * Availability of cubes.
-   * A complete end-to-end detail such as name, caption, unique name, parent information, child information, its properties etc. about the dimension, hierarchy, level, members are available in cube schema only.
+   * A complete end-to-end detail such as name, caption, unique name, parent information, child information, its properties, etc., about the dimension, hierarchy, level, members are available in cube schema only.
    * Localized information is also available in cube schema.

 3.**MDX Generator:** You can frame the MDX query using an MDX generator in **Syncfusion.Olap.Base** assembly.
 To execute the framed **MDX** from the cube data source, you need to send framed MDX via **Microsoft ADOMD assembly**.
 The executed query is returned in the form of cell set (contain values) that is converted to Pivot Engine and then to JSON data to render any **OLAP** controls.